Mastering Tenancy and Lease Agreements: Your Guide to Renting in Hong Kong

 Alternatively, a licence offers permission to occupy a property without conferring exclusive possession or a proprietary interest.
 Unlike a lease, a licensee does not hold any proprietary claim and lacks the right to exclusive possession.

 Moreover, licences are usually not transferable to third parties and do not bind successors in title of the licensor.
-Occupancy periods under a licence need not be fixed and don’t establish any vested interest in the property.
+The licensee does not need fixed occupancy periods, and they do not establish any vested interest in the property

 Hence, those who rent will more commonly seek for a lease or tenancy.